Jim Goetz: Is governor Racicot's lack of a criminal record disqualifying?

 I’m not exactly sure what the consequences are of being excommunicated.
 Is Mr. Racicot shunned?
 Is every true Republican in Montana now forbidden even to speak to him?
 If so, is that a bad thing?

-The Republican Party used to advertise itself as the party of the “big tent.”
-The “tent” is apparently large enough to embrace the likes of Olympic pole-vaulter George Santos (aka Anthony Devolder) but too small for the likes of Racicot.
+The Republican Party used to advertise itself as the party of the “big tent”.
+The “tent” is apparently large enough to embrace the likes of Olympic pole-vaulter George Santos (aka Anthony Devolder) but too small for the likes of Marc Racicot.

 People are also reading…